 Absolutely.
 Support from family members and other loved ones is an important part of the treatment process.

 Will I go through detox?

 When an individual enters treatment with substances of abuse still in his or her system, detox gives him or her a safe place to complete the withdrawal process while under the attentive care of our medical team.
 Individuals who come to Sunrise with substances of abuse present in their bodies will complete detox prior to participating in the rest of treatment.
-Sunrise Recovery Ranch’s detox program is licensed in California and has been providing safe, effective detox services since 1986.
+Sunrise Ranch’s detox program is licensed in California and has been providing safe, effective detox services since 1986.

 When does treatment start?

 Our admissions team will work with you to find a start date that fits with your schedule.

 All information that you provide during treatment is confidential and protected by state law.
 There are only two situations when we will share information you provide: when you sign a release allowing us to disclose specific pieces of information to facilitate your care, such as coordinating with a mental health practitioner in your community, or if we need to disclose information to protect you or someone else from immediate harm.

 What happens after residential care is over?